wmde/wikibase-suite/docs/updating.md

 Look for any new required values in `.env.example` that you may need to add to your `.env` file.

+> [!NOTE]
-Note: With the exception of `METADATA_CALLBACK`, do not change existing `.env` values during an upgrade.
+> With the exception of `METADATA_CALLBACK`, do not change existing `.env` values during an upgrade.
 They are setup values, and changing them while preserving existing data can break your instance. `METADATA_CALLBACK` may be changed after initial setup and takes effect after restarting the services.

 Before the final start in the reset procedure, apply any relevant version-specific notes below and update any user-defined extensions installed in `config/extensions`.